-- The live (synchronous) distance learning component will take place every Friday from 12:40 p.m.
+- Whether we meet via Zoom or in person, our class meeting will occur every Friday from 12:40 p.m.
 EST to 2:20 p.m.
-EST via Carmen Zoom.
-Meeting links will be provided in the weekly modules provided on the Carmen page for this course. - All of the assignments can be found in the weekly modules provided on the Carmen page for this course.
+EST. When we meet via Zoom, a meeting link will be provided in the weekly modules provided on the Carmen page for this course. - All of the assignments can be found in the weekly modules provided on the Carmen page for this course.